heartcombo/simple_form/README.md

 end
 ```

-This you set the input and label class to `'label-input-class'` and will set the class `'is-invalid'`
+This sets the input and label class to `'label-input-class'` and will set the class `'is-invalid'`
 when the input has errors and `'is-valid'` if the input is valid.

 If you want to customize the custom _Form components_ on demand you can give it a name like this: